 Ticket sales will be divided into a morning ticket (8:00 AM to 12:00 PM) and an afternoon ticket (12:00 PM to 5:30 PM).
 There will of course be an option to buy both the morning and afternoon ticket, giving travelers a recommended full day in the ruins.

 There are 3, one-way circuits (routes) that must be adhered to.

 The maximum time a person can remain in the ruins is 4 hours.
 This is monitored as below:

 - A specific colored sticker will be placed according to the time you entered the ruins.
 Each hour will have a different color.

-	- The 3 circuits (routes), which work as one-way corridors, with the park rangers located at the control posts along the circuits, with the goal of identifying the travelers whose visiting time is over according to the color of their sticker.
+- The 3 circuits (routes), work as one-way corridors, with the park rangers located at the control posts along the circuits, with the goal of identifying the travelers whose visiting time is over according to the color of their sticker.

-	Your fist visit to the ruins must be a guided tour.
+Your first visit to the ruins must be a guided tour.
 People wishing to enter Machu Picchu a second time may do so without a guide in the afternoon or the following morning, as long as they show their first entry ticket at the entry gate.
 To re-enter Machu Picchu without a guide, you must keep the stamped ticket from your first entry.
 If you do not have the ticket, you will be required to find a guide and hire their services before entering.

 Items NOT allowed in Machu Picchu

 - Bags carried in the ruins of Machu Picchu CAN NOT exceed 40 × 35 × 20 centimetres – 15 x 13 x 8 inches - in size.
 Bags larger than this can be stored in lockers (for a fee) near the entrance.